ting11222001/PowerBI-AdventureWorks-Sales/README.md

 Fact Table:

-- A Fact Table contains quantitative data, often referred to as facts or measures, related to a business process or event.
+- Contains quantitative data, often referred to as facts or measures, related to a business process or event.
-- Each row in a Fact Table represents a specific instance or occurrence of the event being measured.
+- Each row represents a specific instance or occurrence of the event being measured.
-- Fact Tables typically contain numerical values, such as sales amounts, quantities sold, or durations.
+- Typically contains numerical values, such as sales amounts or quantities sold.
-- Fact Tables are associated with multiple Dimension Tables through foreign key relationships.
+- Associated with multiple Dimension Tables through foreign key relationships.
 - Example: Consider a Fact Table that records sales transactions in a retail store.
 Each row in this Fact Table could represent a single sale, with columns indicating details such as the sales amount, quantity sold, date, store location, and product sold.

 Dimension Table:

-- A Dimension Table contains descriptive attributes or characteristics associated with the facts in a Fact Table.
+- Contains descriptive attributes or characteristics associated with the facts in a Fact Table.
-- Dimension Tables provide context to the quantitative data stored in the Fact Table, allowing users to analyze and understand the data more effectively.
+- Provides context to the quantitative data stored in the Fact Table.
-- Each row in a Dimension Table represents a unique category or entity, and it typically contains textual or categorical data.
+- Each row represents a unique category or entity and typically contains textual or categorical data.
-- Dimension Tables are often smaller in size compared to Fact Tables but can have many rows.
 - Example: Continuing with the retail store example, Dimension Tables could include tables for Product, Customer, Time, and Store Location.
 Each row in the Product Dimension Table could represent a unique product sold in the store, with columns such as ProductID, ProductName, Category, and Manufacturer.

-### Identify Necessary Tables
+### Identifying Necessary Tables

-From the sample requests, the tables I need could be:
+Based on the sample requests, the required tables could be:

 - DIMDate
 - DIMProduct